MicrosoftDocs/memdocs/sccm/core/clients/deploy/configure-client-status.md

 6. In the **Conditions** list of the **Alerts** tab, select each client status alert and then specify the following information.

-    -   **Alert Name** â€“ Accept the default name or enter a new name for the alert.
+    -   **Alert Name** – Accept the default name or enter a new name for the alert.

-    -   **Alert Severity** â€“ From the drop-down list, choose the alert level that will be displayed in the Configuration Manager console.
+    -   **Alert Severity** – From the drop-down list, choose the alert level that will be displayed in the Configuration Manager console.

-    -   **Raise alert** â€“ Specify the threshold percentage for the alert.
+    -   **Raise alert** – Specify the threshold percentage for the alert.

 7. Click **OK** to close the *&lt;collection Name\>***Properties** dialog box.